int

 Bicycle playing cards

-Today, poker is the most popular card game worldwide.
+Today, poker is the most popular card game globally.
 But when and how did it originate?
 Hardly can anyone name the exact date or place of poker's birth.

-Poker was not born in the form we know it now and evolved from another game.
+Poker was not born in its current form, but evolved from another game.
 Even calling a game that was a direct ancestor of poker is impossible.
 Different sources mention different games and dates.
-It all converges in one thing - poker is a symbiosis.
+It all converges on one thing: poker is a symbiosis.

-We will review some poker theories and give the reader the right to choose their favorite version.
+We will review some poker theories and provide the reader with the opportunity to choose their favorite version.

 Ancient History of Poker